freyakavanagh/AWS-Certified-Cloud-Practitioner/CloudFormation/README.md

 A declarative way of outlining your AWS infrastructure, for any resources (most are supported)

-e.g. within a CloudForjation template you say:
+e.g. within a CloudFormation template you say:

 - I want a security group
 - I want two EC2 instances that use the security group